PF-Maillard/AdversarialRUL/README.md

 ## About

 This repository contains the implementation code for the "Adversarial Predictive Maintenance".
 The repository is dedicated to developing adversarial methods to deceive predictive maintenance systems.
-The implemented methods include the Fast Gradient Sign Method (FGSM), Basic Iterative Method (BIM), Carlini & Wagner (CW) attack L2, and the Minimal-L0 method (L0).
+The implemented methods include the Fast Gradient Sign Method (FGSM), Basic Iterative Method (BIM), Minimal L2 attack and the Minimal sensor method.
 The tests have been done considering the dataset: NASA Turbofan Jet Engine Data Set.

 Note the utilization of the following repository:
 - RUL Predictions using PyTorch LSTM: https://www.kaggle.com/code/jinsolkwon/rul-predictions-using-pytorch-lstm/notebook